ericdill/depfinder/readme.rst

 Installation
 ------------

 ``depfinder`` is on pypi.
 It is tested against Python 2.7 and 3.6-3.8.
-It is

     pip install depfinder